 See also rndc managed-keys.

-Enable, disable, reset, or report the current status of the serving of stale answers as configured in named.conf.
+Enable, disable, or reset the serving of stale answers as configured in named.conf.
+Serving of stale answers will remain disabled across named.conf reloads if disabled via rndc until it is reset via rndc.